Superior business intelligence & analytics

 Doctor to Patient Ratio

 Physicians have traditionally used their training, experience and judgment to arrive at diagnosis and treatment decisions.
 Now they can supplement their expertise with data.
 While this is a huge opportunity the challenge right now is that the growth in data is way too fast and complex.
 Studies suggest that digitization in healthcare is currently responsible for 48% per year growth in data, compared to the average of 40% across all other industries.
 Without sophisticated analytical tools, unstructured data would place a massive cognitive load on physicians.
-Therefore advanced analytics tools are needed to analyse the data and provide physicians with relevant information.
-These tools organize and present data for clinical and diagnostic guidance, flag patient-specific disorders and allergies, and suggest optimal treatments.

 Financial Risk Management

 Electronic Healthcare Records (HER) have traditionally been maintained by capital intensive legacy systems.
 Today however cost-efficient technology – Cloud, SaaS and IaaS, etc. – are available to provide economical and scalable tools into the hands of health care providers.
 More importantly, the technology is also driving greater transparency, making it possible for payors and regulators to use EHRs for compliance.
 The growing access to reliable data has already encouraged around 70% of payors in the US to move to outcome-based plans.For patients, analytics in the health care sector can be a massive benefit.
-Insurers are offering plans that are specific to their conditions such as plans for infectious diseases, respiratory and cardiac issues etc. This change is a quiet revolution for patients who have had no option until now but to pay vast amounts for broad medical insurance which they might not have needed.
+Insurers are offering plans that are specific to their conditions such as plans for infectious diseases, respiratory and cardiac issues etc.

 Artificial Intelligence is the key to financial risk management.
 As many healthcare provides want to make a shift from the fee-for-service to the performance contract model, one of the biggest financial challenges here lies in the fact that it takes quite a lot of time in determining patient outcomes and to decide the payment.
 Other challenges include lower reimbursements, unpaid patient bills and underused billing and under-utilized record keeping technology.
 Predictive analytics can help the cash flow for hospitals by determining the accounts that demand payment, and also predict which payments are likely to remain unpaid in the future.